amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 ### Sandbox access key
 Every game server has a unique sandbox access key.
 This is used to calculate the [packet signature](#packet-signature).
 The only way to find the access key of a server is by disassembling a game that connects to this server.

-A list of game servers and their access keys can be found [here](Game-Server-List).
+A list of game servers and their access keys can be found [here](Game-Server-List.md).

 ### Secure server connection
-As explained on the [Game Server Overview](NEX-Overview-(Game-Servers)) page, every game server consists of an authentication server and a secure server.
-If a client wants to connect to the secure server it must first request a [ticket](Kerberos-Authentication) from the authentication server.
+As explained on the [Game Server Overview](NEX-Overview-(Game-Servers).md) page, every game server consists of an authentication server and a secure server.
+If a client wants to connect to the secure server it must first request a [ticket](Kerberos-Authentication.md) from the authentication server.
 The ticket contains the session key that's used in the secure server connection, among other information.

 The payload of the CONNECT packet should be empty while connecting to the authentication server.
 While connecting to the secure server, the CONNECT packet should have the following payload: